-"Annexure-B" to the Board's Report ANNUAL REPORT ON CORPORATE SOCIAL RESPONSIBILITY ACTIVITIES
+"Annexure-B" to the Board's Report

+ANNUAL REPORT ON CORPORATE SOCIAL RESPONSIBILITY ACTIVITIES

-1. Brief outline on CSR policy of the Company.
+1. Brief outline on CSR Policy of the Company.

 CSR is the process by which we think about and evolve our relationships with stakeholders for the common good and demonstrate our commitment in this regard by adoption of appropriate business processes and strategies.
-We use CSR to integrate economic, environment and social objectives with the Company's operations and growth.
+We use CSR to integrate economic, environment and social objectives with the company's operations and growth.

-Our social vision has been enshrined in the three E's which have become the guiding principles of our CSR initiatives Education, Empowerment and Health, and Environment.
+Our social vision has been enshrined in the three E's which have become the Guiding Principles of our CSR initiatives Education, Empowerment and Health, and Environment.

-2. Composition of the CSR Committee of the company:
+2. Composition of the CSR Committee of the company: Not Applicable (With Reference to MCA notification dated September 28, 2020)

-Sr. No. Name of Director Designation / Nature of Directorship Number of meeting of CSR Committee attended during the year Number of meetings of CSR Committee held during the year 1 1 Ms. Geeta Goradia Chairperson (Independent Director) 1 1 2 2 Mr. Tadasuke Hosoya (Chairman & Managing Director) 1 1 3 Mr. Mikio Morikawa Member (Non- Executive Director) 1 1
+Sr. No. Name of Director Designation / Nature of Directorship Number of meetings of CSR Committee held during the year Number of meetings of CSR Committee attended during the year - - - - - www.panasonicenergyindia.in

-Provide the web-link where Composition of CSR committee, CSR Policy and CSR projects approved by the board are disclosed on the website of the company. www.panasonicenergyindia.in
+Provide the web-link where Composition of CSR committee, CSR Policy and CSR projects approved by the board are disclosed on the website of the company.